SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 >**Info**: Placeholders to be used are: {host}, {tenant-domain}, {token}.

-In the "E-mail server" section, you can provide the "Protocol", "Host", "Port", "Username", "Password" and "Sender Address" for the e-mail server.
+In the "E-mail server" section you can provide the "Protocol", "Host", "Port", "Username", "Password" and "Sender Address" for the e-mail server.

 <img src="/guides/users-guide/administration/admin_ConfigurationServer.png" alt="Configure e-mail server" style="max-width: 100%">